-So, throw open the windows, move the furniture and call in MOLLY MAID to help with the extra chores required for a deep clean.
+So, throw open the windows, move the furniture and call in MOLLY MAID to help with the extra chores required for a deep cle

-A spring clean by MOLLY MAID includes the same thorough and reliable service provided by our regular clean, and can include on specific request additional extras such as:
+A home spring cleaning by MOLLY MAID includes the same thorough and reliable service provided by our regular clean, and can include on specific request additional extras such as:

 - The removal of all contents and a thorough clean of all kitchen units and cupboards inside and out

 - The washing of all painted and commonly-touched surfaces such as doors, window frames, and skirting boards

 1) Limit spring cleaning products to a quality window/glass cleaner, all-purpose cleaner, tile/grout cleaner and toilet cleaner

 2) Always use the MOLLY MAID system of cleaning for the quickest, most efficient way to clean your home.
 Clean from the top level of your home to the bottom; in each room, clean from top to bottom, starting on the left and moving right.